getify/You-Dont-Know-JS/async & performance/ch2.md

 doB();
 ```

 Now, I've named them alphabetically in order of actual execution.
 But I still bet, even with experience now in this scenario, tracing through the `A -> B -> C -> D -> E -> F` order doesn't come natural to many if any of you readers.
-Certainly your eyes do an awful lot of jumping up and down the code snippet, right?
+Certainly, your eyes do an awful lot of jumping up and down the code snippet, right?

 But even if that all comes natural to you, there's still one more hazard that could wreak havoc.
 Can you spot what it is?